lyynxxx/stakingnode/README.md

 # Operating system
 This could lead to a dark forest.
 If you are a Windows or MAC fan, check which client supports your system and use it.
 First on test net of course.
 I recommend checking all the clients, the install process, recovery process and even the migration from one client to another one.
 You may need this if a bug breaks one validator client, others are not necessarily affected.

 I am not a fan of Windows nor Apple when it comes to mission critical systems.
 Stone me….
 I do not care.
 I use Linux servers, so I will use Linux here too.
 However not Ubuntu, like in 98% of the guides and tutorials.
-My personal system of choice is openSUSE.
+My personal system of choice is openSUSE or Red Hat/CentOS/Rocky Linux.

 Most of the people will use Linux too.
 There are other alternatives, like DappNode (https://dappnode.io/), which will handle most of the process and you can set up everything from a browser window.
 Check all of them, play a little, and decide!
 There are more then one solutions!

 # Software components
 As you can see on the https://eth.wiki/eth2/clients page, there are a lot of beacon chain clients.

-My personal choices are: Prysm, Teku and Lighthouse.
+My personal choices at the time are: Prysm, Teku and Lighthouse.
 They are just working.

 I have tested methods for system setup using these clients and even migration steps from one to another.
 Check the client docs and choose wisely!

-As for the eth1 node, you can use Infura or some other service providers node but building on them can be a single point of failure.
+As for the eth1 node, you can use Infura, Alchemy or some other service providers node but building on them can be a single point of failure.
 Better to run your own node, or with trusted friends, partners run one node and use it together.
+However I can recommend this kind of service providers as a backup Eth1 client.
+The free plan is a good solution if you need a new eth1 client, within 2 minutes, only for a few days, while you backup system syncs up fully.

 My personal choice is Geth.
 This is where you need the SSD!
 Downloading and later just syncing, processing the eth1 network transactions require a significant amount of storage and I/O speed.
 Simple, consumer grade hard disks cannot do the task.
 I would not recommend cheap SSDs, buy one with great durability, with a large number as endurance rating.
 On my servers I use Intel D3-S4510 Series SSDs as they have 5 yr warranty and a total of 6.5 Petabyte total write capacity.

-In the validator I use a Samsung 860 Pro but a P883 – it is a datacenter grade SSD – is also affordable and may worth the price ad you will run a “32ETH system” on it.
+In the validator I use a Samsung P883 – it is a datacenter grade SSD – is also affordable and may worth the price ad you will run a “32ETH system” on it.

 # Testing
 Before you go to mainnet, it is a wise approach to spend some time on test nets.
 Experiment.